synonymdev/bitkit/BUILD.md

 For iOS:

 1. Run `yarn bundle:regtest:ios`
-2. In XCode, switch to the `bitkit.regtest` scheme
+2. In Xcode, switch to the `bitkit.regtest` scheme
 3. Proceed the same as for the default scheme to build/archive the app.